 Dear Friends and Fans of FearNoMusic,

-We are filled with gratitude to the Portland community for sustaining the worthwhile work that has helped us continue to fulfill our mission: to explore the great music of our time, build relationships with world- class composers while maintaining a special interest performing works of Oregon and Northwest composers, and promote the education and advancement of young composers in our area.
+We at FearNoMusic and our educational outreach program, the Young Composers Project are honored to have been selected once again to participate as one of 100 featured nonprofits in the 2013 Willamette Week Give!Guide!
+We’re filled with gratitude to all who have helped sustain the work that has helped us continue to fulfill our mission: to explore the great music of our time, build relationships with world- class composers while maintaining a special interest performing works of Oregon and Northwest composers, and promote the education and advancement of young composers in our area.

 Our energy for continuing this work is strong- we’re filled with ideas and plans for enhancing our programs and are constantly looking for our “next step” to enrich the lives of people who come to hear our concerts and the students we mentor in the Young Composers Project.

-As members of the Regional Arts and Culture Council’s Cutural Leadership Program, FearNoMusic is committed to curating concert experiences that reflect the always-evolving cultural climate of classical music in the world today, and exploring new, non-traditional concert formats that are inclusive and appealing to a wider audience.
+As members of the Regional Arts and Culture Council’s Cutural Leadership Program, FearNoMusic is committed to creating concert experiences that reflect the always-evolving cultural climate of classical music in the world today, and exploring new, non-traditional concert formats that are inclusive of and appealing to a wider audience.

-PS- FearNoMusic and it’s educational outreach program, the Young Composers Project were honored to have been selected once again to participate as one of 100 featured nonprofits in the 2012 Willamette Week Give!Guide!
-We’re grateful to our sponsor and business partner in the Give!Guide, Classic Pianos, to the Willamette Week for inspiring a culture of giving in Portland, and to adventurous new music lovers throughout the Northwest for their great support!
+Special thanks to our great friends and business partners in the Give!Guide, Classic Pianos, and to the Willamette Week for inspiring a culture of giving in Portland, and to adventurous new music lovers throughout the Northwest for their great support.

 “FearNoMusic … play with a felicitous combination of easy rapport and tight ensemble.” —The Oregonian